MelissaPabst/SavvyDAPython/Week1/Class2.md

 Generally, we can think of an array as a row of matrices where element (i,j,k) corresponds to the ith matrix, the jth row, and the kth column.
 So when we ask for whatever_array[:,:,0], we’re requesting “every matrix, every row, column 0”.
 The request whatever_array[:, 3] we're asking for all rows, column 3.

-(Remember, in a 2D array, it is easy to think of axis 0 as rows and axis 1 as columns)
+Remember, in a 2D array, it is easy to think of axis 0 as rows and axis 1 as columns.

+In a 3D array, axis 0 is the matrix, axis 1 is rows, and axis 2 is columns.

 ![Array Diagram](arrayaxes.jpg)